Jura, Scotland: Recent history

 Census records show that Jura's population peaked at 1,312 in 1831, and that, in common with many areas of western Scotland, the island's population declined steadily over the ensuing decades.
 However, there has been a small increase since 2001.
 During the decade from 2001 to 2011 Scottish island populations as a whole grew by 4% to 103,702.
 Alongside the long-term decline in Jura's population has been a decline in the number of Gaelic speakers.
 The 1881 census reported that 86.6% of 946 inhabitants spoke Gaelic.
 In 1961, for the first time less than half (46.9%) spoke the language and by 2001, this figure had dropped to 10.6%.

 The beach below Jura House, Isle of Islay in the distance.

 In 1838, the old Campbell mansion at Ardfin was remodelled and extended by the architect William Burn for the laird Colin Campbell and renamed Jura House.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Jura in the years before the First World War.